oswald-hust/oswald-hust.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am a Ph.D. candidate in Wuhan National Laboratory for Optoelectronics (WNLO) of Huazhong University of Science and Technology (HUST).

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)

 ## Research Interest